-Koh Samui Overview
+Port of Koh Samui

-Today the population is more than 50,000, with 1.5 million tourists visiting per year.
-Cruise ships put in (most require tenders) at Nathon (or Na Thon -- either way, the "h" is silent), the island's old commercial center, which is also a ferry port.
-Though maligned in guidebooks, the town can make for a relaxed afternoon off of the ship, with its old Chinese shophouses built by itinerant traders, restaurants, Thai massage spots and stores.
+Today, the population is more than 62,000, with an additional 1.5 million tourists visiting per year.
+Cruise ships anchor at Nathon Pier on Ang Thong Road, the island's old commercial center, which is also a ferry port.
+Cruisers tender from their ship to the pier.
+Though maligned in guidebooks, the town can make for a relaxed afternoon off the ship, with its old Chinese shop houses built by itinerant traders, plus restaurants, Thai massage spots and stores.

 The port at Nathon consists of three piers, so be sure to note a landmark at the foot of your pier so you're not watching the day's final tender sail away from the wrong one.
 Once off the pier, you're in the center of town, with all the basic services you'll need.

 There is no cruise terminal at Nathon, but as you exit the pier, the harbor road offers up a Coffee Island that will provide both caffeine and free Wi-Fi fixes.
 Head to the right along the harbor (Chonwithi Road) for a 7-Eleven (with a mailbox), an internet facility and an ATM; keep going for three blocks and you'll hit a beach -- though it's not the cleanest, due to all the nearby marine traffic.